Halloween: The Curse of Michael Myers: Plot

 Meanwhile, Mrs. Blankenship recounts the history of Halloween to Danny and tells Kara she was babysitting Michael the night he killed his sister in which he heard a voice telling him to do so.
 Mrs. Blankenship also states how Danny hears the same voice, implying that Danny is to follow down the same path.
 The Man in Black beckons Danny to the Myers house.
 Kara rescues Danny, discovering the corpses of Tim, Beth, and Debra upstairs, and is pursued by Michael.
 Upon returning to the boarding house, they discover the Man in Black to be Dr. Wynn.
 Cult members burst in and, with the help of Mrs. Blankenship, abduct Kara, Danny, and Steven and take them to Smith's Grove.
 Kara is locked in a maximum-security ward while the boys are kept in an operating room.

-Tommy and Loomis go to the sanitarium where Loomis confronts Wynn, who insinuates that the Smith's Grove staff have been studying pure evil to learn how to control it; Steven is implied to be the successful result of this.
+Tommy and Loomis go to the sanitarium where Loomis confronts Wynn, who insinuates that the Smith's Grove staff have been studying pure evil to learn how to control it; Steven is implied to be the successful result of this conspiracy.
 Wynn wants Loomis to join him, as he was the first to recognize the power of Michael's evil.
 Loomis refuses and is knocked out by a doctor.
 Meanwhile, Tommy frees Kara as Michael pursues them through the sanitarium.
 They watch as Wynn and his team prepare for a surgical procedure before Michael suddenly appears and turns against the cult, killing them all.

 Tommy and Kara rescue the kids as Michael chases them into a laboratory containing fetuses from Wynn's failed experiments to clone Michael's DNA.
 Tommy injects Michael with corrosive liquid and beats him unconscious with a lead pipe.
-Tommy, Kara, and the children leave Smith's Grove while Loomis stays behind, stating he has "some business to attend to."
-Inside, Michael's mask lies alone on the lab floor as Loomis screams in the background, leaving their fates unknown.
+Tommy, Kara, and the children leave Smith's Grove while Loomis stays behind, stating he has "a little business to attend to here".
+Inside, Michael's mask lies alone on the lab floor as Loomis screams in pain in the background.